micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### Eclipse project

-To create a new Eclipse project, start the new project wizard (File → New → C++ project), enter a name and select **SiFive C/C++ project**:
+To create a new Eclipse project, start the new project wizard (File → New → C++ Project), enter a name and select **SiFive C/C++ Project**:

 ![New SiFive C++ project]({{ site.baseurl }}/assets/images/2017/new-sifive-cpp.png)

-Select the board (HiFive1, Coreplex E31 Arty, Coreplex E51 Arty), the content (empty, blinky), and the other configuration options:
+Select the board (HiFive1, Coreplex E31 Arty, Coreplex E51 Arty), the content (Empty, Blinky), and set the other configuration options:

 ![New SiFive C++ project settings]({{ site.baseurl }}/assets/images/2017/new-sifive-cpp-settings.png)